Learn All About Sentiment Analysis

 Hybrid Approach – The hybrid approach is a combination of machine learning and lexicon-based approaches and often produces results that are more promising.

-Artificial intelligence and machine learning based algorithms are widely used to perform sentiment analysis.
+Artificial intelligence and machine learning-based algorithms are widely used for sentiment analysis.
 Let’s take a look at the most popular algorithms –

 What are the Limitations of Sentiment Analysis?

 There is precisely no method of correctly combining the different words for the sentiment analysis to be 100% reliable.
-Systems limited to keyword content extraction and configuration cannot generate satisfactory sentiment analysis results in their entirety.
+Systems limited to keyword content extraction and configuration cannot entirely generate satisfactory sentiment analysis results.
 The complexity of the human language gives this.
-For example, how do you instill in a robot the ability to define whether a phrase is made sarcastically or not?
+For example, how do you instil in a robot the ability to define whether a phrase is made sarcastically or not?

 Many algorithms make mistakes, finding it impossible to set the exact length of the comment or the real intention of a particular word.
 That is, they cannot infer from an exact assessment of the different semantic relationships, and it can be said that it is currently impossible to achieve 100% success in this field.